AttorneyOnline/docs/docs/Server Hosting/cloudflare-tunneling.md

 You will need an account and a domain registered in cloudflare.
 This requires a small yearly payment, but it's quite simple to set up.
 You can get started with that [here](https://domains.cloudflare.com/).

-## Process
+## Setting up the tunnel

-For this demonstration, we will use troidtech.com as an example domain.
+For this demonstration, we will use example.com as an example domain.
+When setting this up, please replace example.com with your own domain.

 First, you will want to go to [one.dash.cloudflare.com](https://one.dash.cloudflare.com/)